lindahafrifa-code/3D-Seismic-Interpretation-Workflow-Subsurface-Mapping-Petrel/README.md

 Complete Seismic Interpretation Workflow in Petrel: well tie, Horizon & fault interpretation, attribute analysis, depth conversion

 ## What this repository shows
-An end-to-end seismic interpretation workflow executed in Petrel, from raw seismic and well data through to depth-converted structure maps.
+Demonstrates seismic interpretation workflow executed in Petrel, from raw seismic and well data through to depth-converted structure maps.
 The work was performed on a training dataset provided as part of the Practical Seismic Interpretation workshop by Reservoir Solutions (RES).
 All interpretation shown here is my own work.